 Although you don’t know Jen (not her real name), you may know someone who has experienced similar symptoms.
 If not, hopefully, Jen’s story will shed some light on the struggles a person might face while in the process of being diagnosed with a vestibular disorder.
 And it may help you in your medical coding education.

-According to the Academy of Neurologic Physical Therapy, a patient with a suspected vestibular disorder, such as benign positional paroxysmal vertigo (BPPV) or vestibular migraine, may undergo an evaluation to determine the health of the vestibular portion of the inner ear and to rule out a brain disorder as the cause of dizziness, vertigo, and balance problems.
+A patient with a suspected vestibular disorder, such as benign positional paroxysmal vertigo (BPPV) or vestibular migraine, may undergo an evaluation to determine the health of the vestibular portion of the inner ear and to rule out a brain disorder as the cause of dizziness, vertigo, and balance problems.